au-ts/cogent/doc/reference/types.rst

                                  Types
 ************************************************************************

 The |cogent| language is a strongly typed language, where every term and variable in a program has a specific type.
-Like some other strongly typed languages, such as Scala and several functional languages types are often automatically inferred and need not be specified explicitly.
-Although possible in many cases, |cogent| never infers types for toplevel definitions (see Section~\ref{toplevel-def}), they must always be specified explicitly.
+Like some other strongly typed languages, such as Haskell, Scala, and several other functional languages, types are often automatically inferred and need not be specified explicitly.
+Although possible in many cases,
+|cogent| never infers types for top-level definitions
+(see Section~\ref{toplevel-def}):
+they must always be specified explicitly.

-In most typed programming languages a type only determines a set of values and the operations which can be applied to these values.
-As a main feature of |cogent|, types are extended to also represent the way how values can be used in a program.
+In most typed programming languages, a type only determines a set of values and the operations which can be applied to these values.
+As a main feature of |cogent|, types are extended to represent the way values may be *used* in a program.

 Type Basics
 ====================================

-We will first look at the basic features of the |cogent| type system, which are similar to those of types in most other programming languages.
-There are some predefined *primitive* types and there are ways to construct *composite* types from existing types.
+We will first look at
+the basic features of the |cogent| type system, which are similar to those of type systems in many other programming languages.
+There are some predefined *primitive* types, and there are ways to construct *composite* types from existing types.

+Note that, in |cogent|,
-Note that in |cogent| types can always be specified (e.g.~for variables or function arguments) by arbitrarily complex *type expressions*.
+types can always be specified
+(e.g., for variables or function arguments) by arbitrarily complex *type expressions*.
 It is possible to use a *type definition* to give a type a name, but it is not necessary to do so.
-In particular, types are matched by structural equality, hence if the same type expression is specified in different places it means the same type.
+In particular, types are matched by structural equality: hence, if the same type expression is specified in different places, it refers to the same type.

-The general syntactical levels of type expressions are as follows:
+The general syntax of type expressions are as follows:

   *MonoType*:
     | *TypeA1*